lalantham/openvpn-mfa/README.md

-# OpenVPN with 2FA using Google Authenticator

-This repository contains scripts and a template file to set up and manage **OpenVPN** with **two-factor authentication (2FA)** using **Google Authenticator**.
-The project includes various shell scripts to install OpenVPN, manage users, and create ZIP files with necessary credentials.

 ### openvpn-install.sh

 The `openvpn-install.sh` script is used to install or remove OpenVPN on the server.
 It provides an easy way to set up OpenVPN on your server or remove it if necessary.